tylerm007/model_migration_service/README.md

 ```

 ## Security
-List of users and roles (note views and procedures not listed in this version)
+List of users and roles (note views and procedures not listed in this version) - this section can be used to configure the ALS role based security.
 ```
 =========================
        security